exercism/javascript/CONTRIBUTING.md

 ## Tools

 You'll need LTS or higher Node.js to contribute to the _code_ in this repository.
-Run `npm install` in the root to be able to run the scripts as listed below.
+Run `corepack pnpm install` in the root to be able to run the scripts as listed below.
 We use the following dependencies:

 - `shelljs` to provide shell interface to scripts